d3cim/dnscrypt-proxy-android/README.md

 ### Filters (optional)

-The [MODULE](https://t.me/dnscrypt_proxy) comes with its [FILTERING](https://github.com/DNSCrypt/dnscrypt-proxy/wiki/Filters) feature enabled by default, that's why you can see some files, needed for this operation, inside the `/storage/emulated/0/dnscrypt-proxy` path.
+Filters are a powerful set of built-in features, that let you control exactly what domain names and IP addresses your device are allowed to connect to.
+This can be used to block ads, trackers, malware, or anything you don't want your device to load.

-I'm providing the `allowed-names.txt` and `blocked-names.txt` files regularly updated in [HERE](https://t.me/dnscrypt_proxy_filters).
+The module is shipped by default with these features enabled, that's why you can find some files, needed for this operation, inside the `/storage/emulated/0/dnscrypt-proxy` path.
+To know more about it you can consult the official documentation [HERE](https://github.com/DNSCrypt/dnscrypt-proxy/wiki/Filters), or in a simpler way through my repository [HERE](https://codeberg.org/quindecim/block).

-The [SOURCES](https://codeberg.org/quindecim/block/src/branch/master/README.md#blocked-names-txt) used for this merge are among the hardest on the web.
+I'm providing the `allowed-names.txt` and `blocked-names.txt` files regularly updated at [dnscrypt-proxy-android | CHAT](https://t.me/qd_invitations).
+The [SOURCES](https://codeberg.org/quindecim/block#sources) used for this merge are among the hardest on the web.

-If you want to report or discuss something related to this project, join [dnscrypt-proxy-filters | CHAT](https://t.me/qd_invitations) on [Telegram](https://telegram.org/).
+Any kind of feedback about this is really appreciated.

 ## Changelog